bruvellu/cephalic-furrow/3-text/furrow.md

 This clear origin in the phylogenetic tree makes the cephalic furrow an ideal model for investigating how pre-patterned morphogenetic processes evolve.

 Our work integrates genetics and mechanics to uncover the developmental role and evolutionary origins of the cephalic furrow.
-First, we identified the transcription factor *sloppy paired* as a cephalic furrow gene in *Drosophila* as an upstream factor controlling the position of the initiator cells.
 Then, we performed live-imaging on mutant embryos to understand how perturbations in cephalic furrow formation impact the normal gastrulation processes.
 We find that the absence of the cephalic furrow increases the mechanical instability of the blastoderm epithelium.
 Using a combination of *in vivo* experiments and *in silico* simulations, we show that the cephalic furrow prevents epithelial instability by absorbing compressive stresses, playing a mechanical role during gastrulation.
-Finally, to uncover the differences in patterning associated with the evolution of the cephalic furrow, we compare the expression of head--trunk patterning genes between *Drosophila* and *Clogmia*, a fly without a cephalic furrow.
+Then, to uncover the differences in patterning associated with the evolution of the cephalic furrow, we compare the expression of head--trunk patterning genes between *Drosophila* and *Clogmia*, a fly without a cephalic furrow.
+First, we identified the transcription factor *sloppy paired* as a cephalic furrow gene in *Drosophila* acting as an upstream factor controlling the position of the initiator cells.
-While the ancestral head--trunk patterning system is conserved, we find that the evolution of the cephalic furrow is associated with the appearance of a novel *btd* domain at the head--trunk boundary of flies.
+By comparing the expression of cephalic furrow genes we find that the ancestral head--trunk patterning system is conserved, but the expression of *btd* differs between species, indicating that the evolution of the cephalic furrow is associated with the appearance of a novel *btd* domain at the head--trunk boundary of flies.
 Moreover, our data in Drosophila and additional data from other flies suggests that the mechanical instability generated by mechanical stresses may have been the selective pressure involved in the evolution of this prominent invagination.

 <!--The cephalic furrow retains a significant number of blastoderm cells beneath the surface of the embryo during gastrulation (about 10% according to recent estimates [@Stern2021-zv]),-->